Skip to Content

 • Place your prepared chestnuts in a pot.
 Add enough water to cover them completely.
 Put the pot on the stove over medium-high heat and bring the water to a boil.

-Boil chestnuts on stove
+Boiling chestnuts on stove

 • Simmer: Once it’s boiling, reduce the heat to low, cover the pot with the lid, and let the chestnuts simmer in 10-15 minutes.

-• Checking for Doneness: To see if they’re done, take one chestnut out, let it cool for a moment, and then peel it.
+• Checking for Doneness: To check if they’re done, take one chestnut out, let it cool for a moment, and then peel it.
 If the inside is soft and creamy, they are ready to eat.
 If not, continue simmering and check again in a few minutes.

 Boiled chestnuts